ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 <img width="1114" height="205" alt="image" src="https://github.com/user-attachments/assets/f8b74cf2-ea3f-464d-8737-7df77665a8f6" />

-### Why This Matters

-This small test shows exactly how pfSense can control traffic at a granular level.
-In a real network security engineer job, you’d use this to:

-- Block risky ports (like SMB or Telnet).
-- Only allow approved applications out to the Internet.
-- Stop malware from “phoning home” by restricting outbound connections.

 ## 5. DMZ Setup – Isolating Servers from the LAN

 In most enterprise networks, we don’t put public-facing servers directly inside the LAN.
 Instead, we place them in a DMZ (Demilitarized Zone).
 The DMZ is a middle ground: servers here can talk to the Internet, but they’re isolated from the internal LAN to reduce the risk of lateral movement if the server gets hacked.
-For my homelab, I created a DMZ network (192.168.2.0/24) and set up a small Lubuntu VM in it.
+For my homelab, I created a DMZ network (`192.168.2.0/24`) and set up a small Lubuntu VM in it.

 ### How I Set It Up